 It seems essential, then, to place nutrition at the top of brain injury rehabilitation priorities.

-What are the basics for a healthy brain diet?
+What are the basics of a healthy brain diet?

 It is defined as an essential nutrient since, without it, none of the body’s biochemical reactions could occur, including:

 - Absorbing and distributing nutrients.

 Fluid therapy management’ post-brain injury is a key concern for health professionals in order to:

 - Ensure blood and other fluids can still reach the damaged tissue.